Handling datetime features with the DatetimeEncoder#

 A problem with relevant datetime features#

-We will use a dataset of air quality measurements in different cities.
-In this setting, we want to predict the NO2 air concentration, based on the location, date and time of measurement.
+We will use a dataset of bike sharing demand in 2011 and 2012.
+In this setting, we want to predict the number of bike rentals, based on the date, time and weather conditions.

 from pprint import pprint